PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 ### Things we want to be brilliant at

-#### Behaviours

 - **Acting as a service to the engineering team:** We actively engage with engineering teams, find out what they’re working on and partner with them to amplify what they are doing.
-Engineers don’t like talking to marketing people in most companies.
-We want our engineers to want to talk to marketing because we provide them with such a great service.

-- **Word of mouth mindset:** By IPO, we want to have built a hugely successful company driven primarily by word of mouth, rather than technical paid ads, or brand/PR.
+- **Word of mouth mindset:** By IPO, we want to have built a hugely successful company driven primarily by word of mouth, rather than paid ads or PR.

 - **Speed:** We want to be highly reactive, low process, and reliant on other teams as little as possible to ship things.
 We want to get stuff wrong quickly, then iterate.

-#### Tactics

 - **Content for our ideal customer:** We deliver genuinely useful insights about things those customers care about (can be purely product-related, but also general advice).
 We're pitching our content at ‘self-servers’.
 Ahrefs and HubSpot are examples of companies who do this brilliantly for their audience.

-- **Highly visible at industry events:** We want to be known for giving good talks at events, because this enhances word of mouth and is a natural extension of being good at creating good content.

-- **Being really cool and interesting people in online communities:** We could do a lot more of this in relevant communities in Slack/Discord/StackOverflow etc, and it's more engaging than one-way social media.
-We also increase awareness in relevant communities by sponsoring them.
-Overall we want to be a net contributor to those communities.

-### Things we want to be good at (and could outsource or delegate)
+### Things we want to be good at

 - **Paid ads:** An agency should keep handling this for us, but we shouldn’t get better at it internally.
 This includes out of home, should we ever decide to do this.
+We see paid ads as a hygiene factor.

-- **Incentivised campaigns** - e.g. GitHub star campaign.
+- **Incentivised campaigns** - e.g. GitHub stars campaign.
 It's not clear how these can be repeatable sources of successful word of mouth growth for us, but they will occasional be useful.

+### Things we might want to be good at but are still testing

 -  **Developer influencers (maybe):** A small but growing trend in the industry, we could be one of the first to capitalize on this, especially as they are relevant to word of mouth.

 - **Social media:** This is different from 'being cool and interesting people in online communities'.
-We don't get high quality traction on places like LinkedIn/Twitter, and we're not spending any time at all on Facebook/Instagram/TikTok, but it's worth maintaining a baseline presence for credibility.
+We don't get high quality traction (yet) on places like LinkedIn/Twitter, and we're not spending any time at all on Facebook/Instagram/TikTok.
+We are currently trying out Twitter.

+- **Highly visible at industry events:** We could become known for giving good talks at events, because this enhances word of mouth and is a natural extension of being good at creating good content.

+- **Being really cool and interesting people in online communities:** We could do a lot more of this in relevant communities in Slack/Discord/StackOverflow etc, and it's more engaging than one-way social media.
+We also increase awareness in relevant communities by sponsoring them.
+Overall we want to be a net contributor to those communities.

 ### Things we don't want to spend time on